All eyes on De Kock as South Africa take on sluggish Sri Lanka | Sports-Games

 - United Arab Emirates

-Quinton de Kock, who had pulled out of the last game after refusing to take the knee, is likely to return when South Africa takes on an inconsistent Sri Lanka in a Super 12 game of the T20 World Cup here on Saturday.
+Star batter Quinton de Kock's expected return after agreeing to take the knee will bolster South Africa when they take on an inconsistent Sri Lanka in their Super 12 game at the T20 World Cup here on Saturday.

-De Kock on Thursday made himself available for his team's remaining matches of the T20 World Cup, saying he is fine taking a knee if it ''educates others'' and that he was deeply hurt at being called a racist for not making the gesture against West Indies.
-His team had won that game by eight wickets.
+De Kock's pullout for refusing to be a part of the anti-racism gesture in the game against West Indies kicked up a storm which subsided with a lengthy statement from him on Thursday in which he made himself available, saying he is fine taking a knee if it ''educates others''.

-The return of de Kock will also bolster the South African top-order and stylish southpaw himself would like to make a statement by scoring big.
+The off-field drama surrounding the wicketkeeper-batter, who is a key member of the side, did not distract the side as it beat the Caribbeans by eight wickets.

 But all the South African batters would need to be wary of the wily Sri Lankan spin duo of Wanindu Hasaranga and Maheesh Theekshana, who have bamboozled the opposition batters.